ifTNT/arduino-cscope-ctags/README.md

 ## How to contribute

-Any contribution are welcomed.
+Any contributions are welcomed.
-If you encounterd some problem, make a issue on GitHub and we will help you as soon as possible.
+If you encountered some problem, make an issue on GitHub and we will help you as soon as possible.
 If you have any idea to improve this tool, please let us know through the issue or pull request functionality on GitHub.
 Cause the tested platforms are limited.
 If this tool works fine on your platform, please create an issue on GitHub with the detailed version of your platform.
 You can also contact us via the e-mail _iftnt1999 [at] gmail.com_.
-We will apprciate if hearing any feedback from you.
+We will appreciate if hearing any feedback from you.